-6. And there is general support work like monitoring project listservs, data entry, check draft texts for errors, and reviewing new software for project applications.
-The requirements change from month to month.
+6. Support the Executive Assistant and/or CEO by monitoring project listservs, data entry, check draft texts for errors, and reviewing new software for project applications.
+Requirements change from month to month.

 Tele-internships are also possible: interns work at their place and keep in touch over the Internet.